Cozumel Visitor Support Center — Neutral Public Information Hub

 • Strollers

-• Varying beach access levels
+• Limited beach access depending on location

-• Ferry accessibility depends on vessel assignments
+• Ferry accessibility varies by vessel

 Neutral Navigation Resources